microsoftarchive/iot-journey/docs/readme.md

 The documentation for this project is organized as follows:

 1. :notebook: The [journal](journal) folder contains _journal entries_ that chronicle our efforts as we build the system described in our [scenario][].
-The entries will will with the project's [milestones][].
+The entries will align with the project's [milestones][].
 They are episodes in a larger story.
 They will discuss:
     - The goals for the milestone.
     - The challenges we faced while pursuing the goals.